Alumni Spotlight: How Mary Habila, ’21, is Making a Difference in the South Sound

 “It’s a big puzzle that we’re still trying figure out,” she says.
 “In talking with colleagues from other school districts, it sounds like they’re facing a similar predicament.”

-The issue stuck a chord with Habila so much so during the pandemic that she started an after-school program through her church called the Virtual Connection Club.
+The issue struck a chord with Habila so much so during the pandemic that she started an after-school program through her church called the Virtual Connection Club.
 The program sets up local mentors with students and provides guidance to parents on what resources are available if their children fall behind.

 In addition to addressing these challenges, Habila hopes to be a role model for FWPS’ diverse student population.